Welcome to the Barn Owl Box Company Website!

-Vineyard, orchard, crop, and property owners, enhance your rodent control programs while helping preserve this beautiful raptor.
+Barn Owl, Kestrel, Screech Owl, and Bluebird Nest Boxes to attract raptors and songbirds for natural Pest Control and Conservation.
+Vineyard, orchard, crop, and property owners, enhance your rodent and pest control programs while helping preserve these beautiful birds.

-The reasons that barn owls can be used in this way have to do with the unique nature of barn owl biology:
+The reasons that barn owls nest box programs can be used in this way have to do with the unique nature of barn owl biology:

 - Barn owls are cavity nesters, dependent upon large hollow trees or some other type of hollow.
 This means that they can be easily attracted to nest boxes.